alykes/git-ref/config/readme.md

 _Note:_ section + key can be referred to as the **Name**

+- #### git config changes
 To preview a configuration change before you apply it, us the `-c` argument
 `git -c log.date=relative log -n 2`

+To save a value in git config
+`git config --local log.date relative`
+To unset a value in git config
+`git config --local --unset log.date`